starwit/starwit-aic-transparency-api/README.md

 ## Contact & Contribution

-The “KI-Cockpit” (AI Cockpit) project was funded by the Federal Ministry of Labor and Social Affairs and executed by the nexus Institute, Aalen University, the University of Stuttgart, Chemistree, Caritas Dortmund & Starwit Technologies with the support of Awesome Technologies Innovationslabor, the Institute for Innovation and Technology (iit) at VDI/VDE Innovation + Technik and keytec.
+The “KI-Cockpit” (AI Cockpit) project was funded by the Federal Ministry of Labor and Social Affairs.
+See [project repo](https://github.com/ki-cockpit) for more details..

 <img src="doc/foerderlogo.png" alt="BMAS Logo" style="width:33%; height:auto;">